 The best practice is to calculate breakage for each type of gift card separately.
 For instance, bulk sale to warehouse retailers might have different redemption rates than a regular direct-to-consumer sale of a gift card at the store.
 For breakage calculation, “total net gift card liability” is used; thus, the sale of a gift card with a promotion or bulk sale to a warehouse retailer would follow the same example.
 Further, for a promotional type gift card, such as a $25 gift card for $20, breakage is calculated on the net gift card liability, which equates to the cash received of $20.
 You would not recognize breakage on the $25 as you only received cash of $20.
 A year-end entry for sale with promotion would include a credit to a “Gift Card Liability Contra” account.

 The Company should continuously monitor redemptions in the gift card monitoring system and analyze actual forfeitures on gift cards to ensure proper breakage.
 As such, proper set-up for tracking purposes is required from the beginning.
 Having a reliable system to track gift card balances helps alleviate end-of-the-year stress, provides a full picture of outstanding amounts, and ensures compliance with accounting rules.

 GBQ and its dedicated team of restaurant industry experts stand ready to assist you.
-To discuss this information in more detail, please contact Anna Markin or other members of GBQ’s Restaurant Services team.
+To discuss this information in more detail, please contact a member of GBQ’s Restaurant Services team.